bagaag/solitaire-engine-js/README.md

 # solitaire-engine-js

-A Klondike engine written for use on the command line or as a library, written in Node.js
+A simple Klondike solitaire game engine built entirely in Node.js using vim and Termux on an Amdroid phone.
+It can be used as a library but comes with a workable console client.

-Currently in development.
+Auto-move capability in development.